 • You are unable to operate the ambulatory infusion pump correctly or to correct problems related to the alarms.

-• The Ambulatory Infusion Pump screen is broken or displayed incorrectly.
+• The ambulatory infusion pump screen is broken or displayed incorrectly.

-Do not hesitate to contact your healthcare team with any specific questions concerning your child.
+Do not hesitate to refer to your child’s healthcare team for any questions or for specific advice related to your child’s condition.